-Consumers are also increasingly searching online for information about physicians, experimental treatments, health insurance, medications, fitness, and nutrition [84].
+Consumers are also increasingly searching online or on apps for information about physicians, experimental treatments, health insurance, medications, fitness, and nutrition [84].
+The Flo app, a pregnancy and period tracker with an ovulation calendar, had the most downloads in 2022 (35 million) [167].
+MyFitnessPal and Fitbit were the top two health apps in terms of the number of users in 2022 [167].
 However, it appears that purchasing medications or medical apparatuses is less common.
 According to a study with 1,428 adults in the United States, only 6.4% had purchased prescription drugs and 2% had purchased medical equipment over the Internet [85].
 A 2010 study confirmed this trend.
 Researchers examined data from the Washington University School of Medicine and found that the primary source of obtaining medications/drugs was through dealers, friends and relatives, and healthcare provider prescriptions; only 3% obtained medications through the Internet [71].

 As of 2014, there were more than 100,000 healthrelated websites, government health sites, and sites for professional organizations and journals [86].
 It is estimated that 6 million Americans search for information about a health-related topic online every day [86].
 In a study of website queries on the Mayo Clinic's consumer health information website, researchers found the most common health queries were about symptoms, followed by "causes" of conditions, and finally "treatment and drugs" [105].
+A

-A 2017 meta-analysis found that 35% of adults used the Internet to assess symptom, with rates varying between 23% to 75% depending on sociodemographic variables and the disease/disorder [172].
+2017 meta-analysis found that 35% of adults used the Internet to assess symptom, with rates varying between 23% to 75% depending on sociodemographic variables and the disease/disorder [172].
 In one study, 66.2% of participants preferred to use general search engines and 21% preferred Wikipedia to search for health-related information rather than health portals or the websites of hospitals or professional organizations [100].
 The participants reported primarily searching for information about mental disorders and medications [100].